ayush51/tutorial/tutorial.md

 #### Integrate with existing chat solutions

 It is also possible to integrate Surfly with existing chat solutions.
-For example, if you have already established your own video or text chat, you may want add Surfly's co-browsing functionality.
+For example, if you have already established your own video or text chat, you may want add Surfly's co-browsing functionality to this.
 Surfly can be integrated in such a way so that it acts as a transparent addition to your product.

 #### Create your own invite page